bhomer7/Cube-MtG/examples/README.md

 # Pack/Pool Descriptions
 No pack/pool can generate more than one copy of the same card.

-Some packs/pools can't always generate large numbers of packs `rerun.sh` can help with this

 Example pools with them can be found in `pool_results`

 ## `focusedpool.def`
 Creates a 60 card pool with color identity entirely in one shard with 60 cards generated per 'pack'.
-Generally can't generate more than 5 packs in a reasonable time
-* 1 Copy of each Land
-* 1 Copy of each Rare
-* 2 Copies of each Uncommon
-* 4 Copies of each Common
 * 4 Lands that include the central color of the shard for sure in identity
 * 2 Rares that include the central color of the shard for sure in identity
 * 2 Rares with 1 contained in each ally pair in the shard